The Non-Travel Life of a Nigerian in Nairobi

 Living in Kenya: Moving to Kenya (for Work)

 As with many countries, including Nigeria, getting work as a foreigner can be quite difficult and expensive.
-If one is applying to or being transferred by an organization here, the burden falls on the employer to justify the foreign hire.
+If one is applying to or being transferred by an organisation here, the burden falls on the employer to justify the foreign hire.
 The employer has to sponsor your work permit, special, and dependent passes where necessary.

 The fee for a work permit can be quite steep, so unless there’s a unique value that you’re offering, many companies would not overlook a Kenyan National for a foreign hire.
 Some might offer employment if the potential employee agrees to cover the fees themselves.